diegoaldarondo/MarkerBasedImputation/README.md

 ### Building a dataset

 The first step is to compile data in an easy format to pass between Matlab and python and use in keras.
-This will use the included genDatasetFromMocap.m.
-This Matlab function takes as input a cell array of file paths to MoCap structures, extracts aligned marker information and aggregated bad frames, and exports an h5 file with preprocessed data for use in model training.
+This will use the included genDataset.m.
+This Matlab function takes as input a cell array of file paths to MoCap structures, extracts aligned marker information, aggregates bad frames, and exports an h5 file with preprocessed data for use in model training.

 ```
 >> filePaths = {'pathToMoCapStruct1.mat','pathToMoCapStruct1.mat'};
 >> savePath = 'myDataset.h5';
->> genDatasetFromMocap(filePaths,savePath);
+>> genDataset(filePaths,savePath);
 ```

 ### Training a model